|Company Name||Darling Creek Ranch|

 This is a great opportunity to get hands-on experience on a multi-species ranch that uses an intensive rotational grazing system.
 Below is the internship job description and additional information.

 Student needs to be self-driven, independent, and not afraid to ask questions for clarification.
 The ability to jump from one part of the operation to the next is a must as no two days will be the same.
 Standard summer activities include fencing, taking mineral out to the pastures, moving bunches of livestock, range inventory and analysis, maintenance and basic repairs to equipment.
-Must be able to lift a 50 bag of mineral/salt and be able to handle livestock in a low stress manner.
+Must be able to lift a 50 bag of mineral/salt or more, able to walk long distances over rough terrain and able to handle livestock in a low stress manner.
 Preference is to have experience welding as they are building a new corral system using oil stem and sucker rod.